sathya-pramodh/MultiInstanceLinux/README.md

 - Ctrl+9 - Switch to Instance 9

 # Configuration
-All configuration can be done in config.py
+- All configurations can be done in config.py

 ## Variable Descriptions
 - NUM_INSTANCES - The number of instances that you want to open.
 - SWITCH_INSTANCES - The list of keybinds (in order of instance number) to switch to that respective instance.